Ulster Bank: Corporate identity

+Until 1963/1964, Ulster Bank did not use a logo in the modern sense, and for branding purposes it used either its name alone or its name together with its coat of arms.
+From 1964–1965, it began to develop a logo for branding purposes, beginning with a large, bold "UB" featuring its coat of arms, followed by a large "UB" in outline, and finally an entwined U and B.

+During 1969–1970, Ulster Bank gradually transitioned to the logo of the newly formed National Westminster Bank, featuring three arrowheads.

+In 2005, Ulster Bank's logo was changed to the "daisy wheel" of Royal Bank of Scotland, together with its typeface design.

-From 1968 until 2005, Ulster Bank used the three arrowheads device of National Westminster Bank, its owner.
-The bank adopted the RBS "daisy wheel" logo and typeface design in October 2005.
-The bank is one of the four banks that issue pound sterling banknotes in Northern Ireland.
+Ulster Bank is one of the three banks that issue pound sterling banknotes in Northern Ireland.

 Banknotes

-In common with the other Big Four banks of Northern Ireland, Ulster Bank retains the right to issue its own banknotes.
-These are pound sterling notes and equal in value to Bank of England notes, and should not be confused with banknotes of the former Irish pound.
+In common with two other banks of Northern Ireland, Ulster Bank retains the right to issue its own banknotes.
+These are pound sterling notes and equal in value to Bank of England notes, and should not be confused with banknotes of the former Irish pound, which was the official currency of the Republic of Ireland until it was replaced by the euro in 2002.

 Ulster Bank's current notes all share the same design of a view of Belfast Harbour flanked by landscape views; the design of the reverse is dominated by the bank's coat of arms.
 The principal difference between the denominations is their colour and size.
 Notes incorporate a foil patch security feature depicting the bank's logo.